 for towing in the Chicago River.

 was in service for forty-nine years, the longest continuous service of any vessel that served under the Goodrich Line.

-Again in 1919 the Arctic
+As the Arctic

 wreck in fourteen feet of water.

 A dive guide for this vessel is available for purchase.